TYPO3/testing-framework/README.md

 ## Tags and branches

-* Branch main is used by core v13 and tagged as 9.x.x.
-Extensions can use this to run tests with core v13.
+* Branch main is used by core v13 and v14, tagged as 9.x.x.
+Extensions can use this to run tests with core v13 and v14.
 Supports PHP ^8.2.
 * Branch 8 is used by core v12 and tagged as 8.x.x.
 Extensions can use this to run tests with core v12 and prepare for v13 compatibility.
 Supports PHP ^8.1.
 * Branch 7 is used by core v11 and tagged as 7.x.x.
 Extensions can use this to